microsoft/AirSim/docs/linux_build.md

 ## Reset build

 If for any reason you need to re-run cmake to regenerate new make files just deete the `build_debug` folder.

+## Running Unreal on Linux

+Now you are ready to follow these instructions to get [Unreal working on Linux](https://wiki.unrealengine.com/Building_On_Linux#Clang) but note that everywhere you see Clang3.5 in the Unreal documentation replace that with clang3.9.